Bounds on alternating surgery slopes: Introduction

 \section{Introduction}

-For $K\subseteq S^3$ and $p/q\in \mathbb{Q}$ we say that $S_{p/q}^3(K)$ is an {\em alternating surgery} if it is the double branched cover of an alternating knot or link.
+For a knot $K\subset S^3$ and $p/q\in \mathbb{Q}$ we say that $S_{p/q}^3(K)$ is an {\em alternating surgery} if it is the double branched cover of an alternating knot or link.
 In this paper, we will prove some bounds on the slopes of alternating surgeries.
-The first of these generalises a bound for lens space surgeries originally due to Rasmussen \cite{Rasmussen04Goda}. \begin{thm} If $K$ is a nontrivial knot with an alternating surgery $S_{p/q}^3(K)$, then the slope $p/q$ satisfies the inequality $|p/q| \leq 4g(K)+3$. \end{thm} We can also obtain a bound on the range of slopes yielding alternating surgeries. \begin{thm} If $K$ is a nontrivial knot admitting an alternating surgery, then there is an integer $N$, such that for any alternating surgery $S_{p/q}^3(K)$, the coefficient $p/q$ lies in the interval \end{thm} In particular, we see the range of slopes which yield alternating surgeries is contained in an interval with integer endpoints of width two.
+The first of these generalises a bound for lens space surgeries originally due to Rasmussen \cite{Rasmussen04Goda}. \begin{thm} If $K$ is a nontrivial knot with an alternating surgery $S_{p/q}^3(K)$, then the slope $p/q$ satisfies the inequality $|p/q| \leq 4g(K)+3$. \end{thm} The bound in Theorem~\ref{thm:upperbound} is sharp with equality being attained by the $T_{2,n}$ torus knots.
+It turns out that whenever this bound is realised the resulting alternating surgery yields a lens space.
+Hence, work of Baker shows that the $T_{2,n}$ torus knots are the only knots achieving achieving equality in Theorem~\ref{thm:upperbound} \cite[Theorem~1.2]{baker06smallgenus}.

+We can also obtain a bound on the range of slopes yielding alternating surgeries. \begin{thm} If $K$ is a nontrivial knot admitting an alternating surgery, then there is an integer $N$, such that for any alternating surgery $S_{p/q}^3(K)$, the coefficient $p/q$ lies in the interval \end{thm} The definition of $N$ is given Section~\ref{subsec:mainresults}.
+Theorem~\ref{thm:widthbound} shows that the range of slopes which yield alternating surgeries is contained in an interval with integer endpoints of width two.
 When every slope in this interval yields an alternating surgery, then we will show that the knot must be a cable knot.
 For the purposes of this paper, we consider torus knots to be cable knots. \begin{thm} Suppose that $K$ is a nontrivial knot admitting alternating surgeries $S_{r}^3(K)$ for each of the slopes $r\in \{r_1,r_2,N\}$, where $N$ is the integer appearing in Theorem~\ref{thm:widthbound}.
 If $r_1$ and $r_2$ satisfy

 then $S_{N}^3(K)$ is a reducible surgery and $K$ is a cable knot. \end{thm} \begin{rem} It can be shown that Theorem~\ref{thm:fullrange} still holds under the slightly weaker condition that $r_2\leq N+1$.
 However, this relatively minor extension requires a substantial amount of work so we will not prove it here. \end{rem}